 At the end of December 2013, liabilities to the Eurosystem totalled €3.7 billion, representing 9.2 per cent. of the banking system's total assets.
 In 2014, that share decreased by 6.3 percentage points from the prior year.
 This decrease was the result of repayment of funds obtained in three-year longer-term refinancing operations ("LTROs") maturing in the first quarter 2015.
 Liabilities to the Eurosystem fell sharply in 2014.
 By 31 December 2014, the banks had made early repayments of €3,312 million or 90 per cent. of liabilities totalling €3,699 million from 3-year LTROs concluded in the first quarter of 2012.
 In 2014, banks participated in the ECB's targeted longer-term refinancing operations ("TLTROs"), securing which amounted to €707 million as at 31 December 2014.
-In the year ended 31 December 2016, banks increased liabilities arising from the ECB to €714 million, including €699 million from the ECB's TLTRO.
+In the year ended 31 December 2016, banks increased liabilities to the EUP's to €714 million, including €699 million from the ECB's TLTRO.
 The share of total liabilities to the Eurosystem in total assets decreased to 2.9 per cent. at the end of December 2014 and to 2.4 per cent. at the end of December 2015.
-The share of total liabilities to the Eurosystem in total assets increased in 2017 due to participation in the ECB's TLTROs II, reaching 3.0 per cent. as at the end of December 2017.
-The share decreased in the next two years reaching 2.8 per cent. as at 31 December 2018 and 2.4 per cent as at 31 December 2019 also due to the partial repayment of TLTRO II.
+The share of total liabilities to the Eurosystem in total assets increased in 2017 due to participation in the ECB's TLTROs II, reaching 3.0 per cent. as at the end of December 2018 and 2.4 per cent as at 31 December 2019 also due to the partial repayment of TLTRO II.
 At the beginning of the year 2020 it remained unchanged.